decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 When an animation finishes playing or is paused, the 3D model remains in the last posture it had.

-To stop an animation and set the posture back to the first frame in the animation, use the `stop()` function of the `AnimationClip` object.
+To stop an animation and set the posture back to the first frame in the animation, use the `stop()` function of the `AnimationState` object.

 ```ts
 clipSwim.stop()
 ```

-To play an animation from the start, regardless of what frame the animation is currently in, use the `restart()` function of the `AnimationClip` object.
+To play an animation from the start, regardless of what frame the animation is currently in, use the `restart()` function of the `AnimationState` object.

 ```ts
 clipSwim.restart()